The Nun's Story (film): Principal photography

 The film was shot partially in the then Belgian Congo, now Democratic Republic of the Congo, with production based in then Stanleyville, now Kisangani.
 Some scenes were shot in Yakusu, a nearby center of missionary and medical activity where cast and crew met the famous missionary Stanley George Browne.
 Fred Zinnemann had originally intended to film only the African scenes in color, with Europe rendered in stark black and white.
 There was originally a scene towards the end of the film depicting three men endangered by quicksand and rapidly rising water, but it was never filmed due to adverse conditions.

 Interior scenes for the Belgian portions of the film were shot in Rome at Centro Sperimentale di Cinematografia and Cinecittà on sets designed by Alexandre Trauner.
-Extras for these scenes were recruited from the ballet corps of the Rome Opera company.
+Extras for these scenes were recruited from the ballet corps of the Teatro dell'Opera di Roma company.
 Zinnemann wanted actors who were capable of precise and coordinated movement.

 Belgian exteriors were shot on location in Bruges, while the novel was set in Ghent.

 Post-production

 According to Zinnemann, composer Franz Waxman's dislike of the Catholic Church was a conspicuous influence on early drafts of the score.
 This is part of the reason why the final scene has no score, an uncommon stylistic choice for the era.
 Regardless of Waxman's work, Zinnemann had always wanted the film to end in silence.

 The original theatrical trailer for the film contains a brief shot of Gabrielle and her father sitting at a cafe.
 The shot is an excerpt from a scene that was removed from the final cut.
-The scene is alluded to in the final film when Dr. Van Der Mal mentions a restaurant reservation at the beginning of the film.
+The scene is alluded to in the final film when Dr. van der Mal mentions a restaurant reservation at the beginning of the film.
 Zinnemann removed the scene because he felt it was redundant and hindered the pace of the film's opening.